GENOM-IC-Cochin/Radish/README.md

         docker pull paulimer/share
         docker run -dp 80:3838 --rm paulimer/share
--   Access the app through your usual web navigator, at the adress <http://localhost/>.
+-   Access the app through your usual web navigator (Chromium-based, there is an issue with Firefox and the tutorial videos), at the adress <http://localhost/>.
 -   Load your `result.rds` file in the **Data** tab
 -   Explore!